On a pinning model in correlated Gaussian random environments: Abstract

 \section{Abstract}

 We consider a pinning model in correlated Gaussian random environments.
 For the model that is disorder relevant, we study its intermediate disorder regime and show that the rescaled partition functions converge to a non-trivial continuum limit in the Skorohod setting and in the Stratonovich setting, respectively.
-Our results partially confirm the prediction of Weinrib and Halperin \cite{WH83} for disorder relevance/irrelevance.
+Our results partially confirm the Weinrib--Halperin prediction for disorder relevance/irrelevance.